BYU vs. Virginia NCAA Football Odds, Plays and Insights | October 30, 2021

 Virginia Stats and Trends

-- Virginia has five wins against the spread in eight games this year.

-- The Cavaliers have been underdogs by 2.5 points or more three times this season and have covered the spread twice.
+- The Cavaliers have been underdogs by 2.5 points or more three times this year and have covered the spread twice.

-- Virginia's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Virginia has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).

 - The Cavaliers have 10 giveaways this season, while the Cougars have 12 takeaways .